nextcloud/all-in-one/readme.md

     - `--volume nextcloud_aio_mastercontainer:/mnt/docker-aio-config` This means that the files that are created by the mastercontainer will be stored in a docker volume that is called `nextcloud_aio_mastercontainer`.
 This line is not allowed to be changed, since built-in backups would fail later on.
     - `--volume /var/run/docker.sock:/var/run/docker.sock:ro` The docker socket is mounted into the container which is used for spinning up all the other containers and for further features.
 It needs to be adjusted on Windows/macOS and on docker rootless.
 See the applicable documentation on this.
 If adjusting, don't forget to also set `DOCKER_SOCKET_PATH`!
 If you dislike this, see https://github.com/nextcloud/all-in-one/discussions/500#discussioncomment-2740767 and the whole thread for options.
     - `nextcloud/all-in-one:latest` This is the docker container image that is used.
-    - Further options can be set using environment variables, for example `-e NEXTCLOUD_DATADIR="/mnt/ncdata"` (This is an example for Linux.
+    - Further options can be set using environment variables, for example `--env NEXTCLOUD_DATADIR="/mnt/ncdata"` (This is an example for Linux.
 See [this](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) for other OS' and for an explanation of what this value does.
 This specific one needs to be specified upon the first startup if you want to change it to a specific path instead of the default Docker volume).
 To see explanations and examples for further variables (like changing the location of Nextcloud's datadir or mounting some locations as external storage into the Nextcloud container), read through this readme and look at the docker-compose file: https://github.com/nextcloud/all-in-one/blob/main/docker-compose.yml
     </details>

     Note: You may be interested in adjusting Nextcloud’s datadir to store the files in a different location than the default docker volume.
 See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.